SimonBirkenheuer/MQTT-Chat/README.md

 The messages have multiple fields:

-"type": Either "message" or "info"
+"type": Either "message" or "notice"
 "from": Username of the author
-"message": only present if "type" is "message", contains the message string
+"message": only present if "type" is "message", contains the message string "notice": only present if "type" is "info", contains a string description

 ## Misc